JustUtahCoders/comunidades-unidas-internal/api-docs/README.md

 Authorization: Basic YOUR_API_KEY
 ```

-This is all you need for to authenticate and authorize.
+This is all you need to authenticate and authorize.

 ## Available APIs